Document Type : Research Paper I Open Access I Released under (CC BY-NC) license

 Authors

-1 Ph.D in Exercise Physiology, University Campus2, University of Guilan, Rasht, Iran
+1 PhD in Exercise Physiology, Department of Exercise Physiology, University Campus2, University of Guilan, Rasht-Iran.

-3 Department of Exercise Physiology, University of Guilan, Rasht, Iran
+2 Associate Professor of Exercise Physiology, Department of Exercise Physiology, Faculty of Sport Sciences, University of Guilan, Rasht-Iran

 Abstract

-Introduction and purpose: The effect of exercise training on supplying the energy needs of muscle tissues is one of the important questions in training adaptation.
-Along with exercise, taking some nutrition supplements can improve cellular function.
-Combining supplements together with concurrent training is a new considerable approach.
-Therefore, the aim of the present study was to determine the effect of aerobic-resistance trainings and mixed supplementation (L-arginine/caffeine/L-carnitine) on angiogenic factors and hypoxia-inducible factor 1 (VEGF and HIF-1a) in inactive obese men.
+Introduction: The effect of exercise training on the energy requirements of muscle tissues is achieved through an adaptive increase in capillary density, resulting in greater blood supply.
+When combined with the consumption of specific supplements, this can improve cellular function.
+Combining supplements with concurrent training represents a novel and significant approach.
+Therefore, the present study aimed to determine the effects of resistance-aerobic training and mixed supplementation (L-arginine, caffeine, and L-carnitine) on vascular endothelial growth factor (VEGF) and hypoxia-inducible factor 1a (HIF-1a) in inactive obese men.

-Findings: The results of the MANCOVA test showed that the aerobic-resistance exercises training with moderate intensity in intraction with the mixed supplement (L-arginine/caffeine/L-carnitine) significantly increased the blood levels of angiogenesis indicators including VEGF (p=0.001) and significantly decreased the levels of HIF1-a (p=0.0001) in inactive obese men.
+Results: The results of the MANCOVA test showed that resistance-aerobic exercises performed at moderate intensity, along with the mixed supplement, significantly increased blood levels of VEGF (p = 0.001) and significantly decreased HIF-1a (p = 0.0001) in inactive obese men.

 Keywords